 First, let’s talk a little bit about logistics.
 The Blue Ridge Parkway travels through the Blue Ridge Mountains, part of the larger Appalachian Mountain Range, for 469 miles from Waynesboro, Virginia south to Cherokee, North Carolina.

-Insider tip: Our favorite resource for planning stops along the Blue Ridge Parkway is the Blue Ridge Parkway Association, but we’ve also gathered up our personal favorites: 7 Fabulous Things to do Along the Blue Ridge Parkway
+Insider tip: Our favorite resource for planning stops along the Blue Ridge Parkway is the Blue Ridge Parkway Association, and we’ve also gathered up our personal favorite stops here: 7 Fabulous Things to do Along the Blue Ridge Parkway

 The Blue Ridge Parkway is free to drive on and the entire thing is managed by the National Park Service.
 The speed limit on the Blue Ridge Parkway is 45 MPH on most stretches.
 Occasionally it drops down to 35 or 25 MPH near popular attractions.